Indian shooter Vijay Kumar’s silver medal at the 2012 London Games was India’s first-ever Olympic medal in a pistol event.

 However, a maiden Olympic medal at his debut Games appearance marked the realisation of a lifelong dream.
-But his calm demeanour at the podium didn’t quite reflect what he had just achieved.
+But Vijay Kumar's calm demeanour at the podium didn’t quite reflect what he had just achieved.

-The only time he acknowledged his feat was at the medal ceremony and his first thought after it was to celebrate with family.
+The only time Vijay Kumar acknowledged his feat was at the medal ceremony and his first thought after it was to celebrate with family.

 Vijay Kumar's life after the medal has been typically understated as he was promoted to Subedar Major, a post he relinquished when he retired from the army in 2017 to pursue his studies.

 He now has a bachelor’s degree in Business Administration and works as a DSP for the Himachal Pradesh police.